The New Moon Circle is a closed group of engaged Jaya Kula students who meet to study and practice together. Read More

-Practice, a.k.a, sadhana, means doing stuff like meditation and mantra (not just reading about it.)
+Practice, a.k.a, sadhana, means doing stuff like meditation and mantra.
 Shambhavi would love to see you at a live teaching.
-That’s how people have realized for thousands of years.
 But until then, here are some ways to get started waking up and discovering what the heck is going on here.
-(By “here” we mean in human bodies, on Earth.)
+(By “here” we mean in human bodies on Earth.)

-Shambhavi’s mission is to offer teachings about the nature of the Self and Reality that are accessible, practical, and immediately usable.
-With great humor, tenderness, and intelligence, she shows us how the principles of direct realization traditions such as Trika Shaivism and Dzogchen apply to the choices we face every day in our lives.
+Shambhavi’s mission is to offer teachings about the nature of the Self and reality that are accessible and immediately usable.
+She shows us how the principles and practices of direct realization traditions such as Trika Shaivism and Dzogchen apply to the choices we face in our lives every day.

 Wanna know what happened that time when the Dalai Lama got married?
 Or about drugs and spiritual experience?
 Or gender karma in spiritual communities?
+Or dive into Shambhavi’s poetry and songs?
 Yeah you do.